 Picture of a stir-fry white rice dish.

-The table below shows a comparison of the calorific values and nutrients content of white rice vs brown rice.
+The table below shows the nutritional composition of white rice and brown rice.